*Please Note: This message applies to VHS capability only* *DVD capability will remain available after this transition*

 On June 6, 2011 the Faculty IT Senate approved the recommendation to phase out the VHS player in the electronic classrooms as proposed by CaTS.
 The university will no longer provide VHS players due to manufacturing constraints on this type of equipment, as well as the aging media format.
 The University Library is working to convert VHS requests to a DVD format and will no longer purchase media on the VHS format.

-Effective June 1, 2012, any new electronic classroom installation will only include a Blu-Ray player for use with DVD and CD audio and video media.
-In any existing electronic classroom that is upgraded after this date, the VCR/DVD combo unit will be removed and a Blu-Ray player installed in its place as the renovation cycle dictates.
+Effective June 1, 2012, any new electronic classroom installation will only include a Blu-Ray/DVD player for use with DVD and CD audio and video media.
+In any existing electronic classroom that is upgraded after this date, the VCR/DVD combo unit will be removed and a Blu-Ray/DVD player installed in its place as the renovation cycle dictates.

 The impact to the faculty will be limited to faculty members that have their instructional media on VHS format.
 In order to ensure a timely transition, please begin assessing the faculty needs within your college as we develop a process for VHS media conversion.